tetsuo/mailroom/README.md

 - **Event-Driven**: Processes database changes in real time without polling or relying on external queues.
 - **Batch Processing**: Collects emails into batches based on configurable size and time thresholds.
-- **Security**: Ensures secure authentication with HMAC-signed secrets, reducing reliance on database lookups.
+- **Security**: Uses HMAC-signed secrets to ensure secure authentication, minimizing database lookups.
 - **Resilient**: Automatically reconnects to the database and resumes processing after transient connection failures.

+## Quickstart

+1. Clone this repository.
+2. Set up PostgreSQL and apply the provided database migrations.
+3. Compile the `listener` by installing `openssl@3` and `libpq@5`, then running `make release`.
+4. (Optional) Build the `sender` using `cargo build --release`.
+5. Configure the required environment variables and start both components: `./listener | ./sender`.

 ## Components

 ### PostgreSQL

-PostgreSQL is configured to manage the **state-token relationship** and operate as a **single-consumer work queue**.
+PostgreSQL is initialized using provided database migrations to manage the state-token relationship and operate as a single-consumer work queue.

 - **Triggers**: Automatically generating actions (like inserting tokens) or sending notifications.
 - **Cursors (`jobs`)**: Tracking progress of processed actions.

 #### How Notifications Work?

-- Tokens are inserted into the `tokens` table with details like action type, unique secret, code.
+- When a token is inserted into the `tokens` table, it includes details such as the action type, a unique secret, and an optional code.
-- A trigger sends a `NOTIFY` event for each new token.
+- A PostgreSQL trigger sends a `NOTIFY` event for each newly inserted token.
-- The `listener` listens to this channel and processes token rows.
+- The `listener` subscribes to this channel and processes the corresponding rows.

 ### Listener

-The `listener` captures events from a notification channel, **counts** them, and **queries the database** when either a given row limit (based on the number of received notifications) is reached or a timeout elapses.
-It writes the results as **line-delimited** batches of data to stdout.
-Each line in the output contains up to the configured limit of rows, formatted as comma-separated values in the following order:
+The `listener` subscribes to a PostgreSQL notification channel, counting events and querying the database once either a row limit (based on received notifications) or a timeout is reached.
+Results are output as **line-delimited batches** to stdout, formatted as comma-separated values in the following order:

 ```
 action,email,username,secret,code